angelgar/JAMAPsych_2021_SuicideRiskFactors/README.md

 ## Data

 The data used for this analysis came from Wave 1 and Wave 2 of the National Epidemiologic Survey on Alcohol and Related Conditions (NESARC).
 This data is available to download directly from the NESARC Website <http://niaaa.census.gov>.
-Additional information on how to download this data is listed here: <http://niaaa.census.gov>.
+Additional information on how to download this data is listed here: <https://pubs.niaaa.nih.gov/publications/arh29-2/74-78.htm>.

+The initial files used for this analysis are the Wave 1 Mother dataset (w1mother.sas7bdat) and the subset of suicide questions from Wave 2 (w2mother_suicideonly.csv)

 ## Code

+The code is divided into two folders.
+The first (Data_Processing) contains all the necessary scripts to process the data into R. There are three scripts in this folder:

+1. Script1_GenerateSample_JAMA2021_20220325: Merges the raw SAS version of the Wave 1 with the suicide variables from Wave 2
+2. Script2_CaseDefition_JAMA2021_20220325: Defines the cases for this analysis as detailed in the Methods section of the paper
+3. Script3_CleanData_JAMA2021_20220325: This script processes and organizes the risk factors variables in the data.
+A more detailed explanation of this process is included in the supplement (see "Organizing the risk factor variables")